 Cave riddled Castle Rock, which is the highest landscape feature in Cappadocia.

-Then the event Virginia Ann was looking forward to - cooking class.
+Then the event Virginia Ann was most looking forward to - a cooking class.
 We were invited into

 a home to prepare a lunch (more like dinner based on the volume of food).